hadley/adv-r/Environments.md

 f()
 ```

-If it doesn't find an existing variable of that name, it will create one in the global environment.
+If `<<-` doesn't find an existing variable, it will create one in the global environment.
 This is usually undesirable, because global variables introduce non-obvious dependencies between functions.

 `name <<- value` is equivalent to `assign("name", value, inherits = TRUE)`.